Darjeeling Region

 Importance

-The economy of the total Darjeeling region is depended upon three 'T's meaning Tea, Tourism and Timber.
+The economy of the region is depended upon three 'T's meaning Tea, Tourism and Timber.
 Thus there is a great importance of the tea industry in the local economy.
 Tea is a labour intensive product and it requires a large number of workers during the plucking season.
-In the tea gardens of Darjeeling there are 52000 people working permanently and 15000 more are needed in the plucking season.
-Most of the workers engaged in plucking are women.

 Ambootia: This tea garden is spread over an area of 966.76 hectares.
 The quality of the tea from this garden is cherished all over the world.

-Castleton: The Castleton Tea Estate is situated in an area of 170.96 hectares at height of 980 to 2300 meters.
+Castleton: The Castleton Tea Estate is situated in an area of 170.96 hectares at height of 980 to 2300 metres.
 This garden produces about 35,000 kilograms of tea.

 Another gardenMargaret's Hope: The Estate is situated in Kurseong.
-The altitude of this tea garden is between 100 meters to 1970 meters and it has a plantation area of 361 hectares.
+The altitude of this tea garden is between 100 metres to 1970 metres and it has a plantation area of 361 hectares.
 The production of this garden is about 155000 kilograms.

 Jungpana: The Jungpana Tea Estate is now under the possession of the Kejriwal family for the last five decades.
 The estate is situated at an average altitude of 3500 ft.
 This tea garden imports tea to the foreign countries like UK, Japan and other Continental Countries.
 The ideal environment for the plantation of tea is found in this tea garden and that is why this tea garden is considered as the best example of the finest Darjeeling Tea.

 The toy train in a archived picutreMr.
-Grant and Mr. Lloyd were very much impressed with the environment and geographical location of Darjeeling.
+Grant and Mr. Lloyd were very impressed with the environment and geographical location of the town.
 They immediately recommended to Lord William Bentinck, the Governor General, the advantage of the location of Darjeeling for making it a sanatorium.
 Accordingly the General sent Captain Herbert, the Deputy Survey General with Mr. Grant to examine the place and approved the project.

 A series of negotiations with the King of Sikkim for the accessioning of the uninhabited mountain land to British India got started.
 Finally, on 1st February 1835 the King of Sikkim by an execution of Deed of Grant unconditionally handed over the land to the British Government.